contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 ```

-Examine pocnet-busybox.yaml.
+Examine `pocnet-busybox.yaml`.
 There are two additional labels,
 `io.contiv.network: poc-net` and `io.contiv.net-group: poc-epg`, defined
-in this pod specification:
+in this pod specification.

 Notice that this pod was assigned an IP addresses from the poc-net: